 At the 2008 ALA Midwinter meeting in Philadelphia, ALA Council passed a tribute resolution honoring ACRL/RBMS on the occasion of its fiftieth anniversary.

 The organizational structure of RBMS, including its by-laws and a description of its various committees may be found in the RBMS Manual.
 Members with committee responsibilities are strongly encouraged to read the relevant portions of the Manual.
 Committee chairs should also refer to the Information for Chairs of Committees, Task Forces, and Discussion Groups posted elsewhere on this Web site.

 In addition to the information contained in the RBMS manual, a list of past chairs of the RBMS Executive Committee is available.

 The activities of RBMS are varied and ongoing.
 The Section depends upon the energy and interest of its talented and enthusiastic members.
 Through its committees, discussion groups and liaisons to related professional organizations, RBMS strives to heighten public awareness about special collections.
 RBMS offers many ways for new Section members to become involved.

 One of the best ways to become active in RBMS is to attend Section committee meetings during the ALA Annual Conference and the ALA Midwinter Meeting.
 Committee membership is not a prerequisite for attendance at most committee meetings.
 If you are interested in joining a committee, please take a moment to complete the Committee Service Interest Form.

 Contact information for executive officers for the current year is available on the RBMS committee roster.
+You may contact the full RBMS Executive Committee at firstname.lastname@example.org.
 The full roster includes a listing of all committees, committee chairs, committee members, and RBMS liaisons to other groups.
-Questions of a general nature about RBMS or comments about this Web site may also be addressed to the RBMS Webmaster at firstname.lastname@example.org.
+Questions of a general nature about RBMS or comments about this Web site may also be addressed to the RBMS Webmaster at email@example.com.